José Miguel Cubero

-José Miguel Cubero Loría (born 14 February 1987), nicknamed El Cucu, is a Costa Rican former professional footballer who played as a defensive midfielder, and current president of Sarchí, the club which he founded and played for.
+José Miguel Cubero Loría (born 14 February 1987), nicknamed El Cucu, is a Costa Rican former professional footballer who played as a defensive midfielder.

 Developed in the youth academy of Herediano, Cubero made his professional debut for the club in 2006.
 Years later, he would be loaned to Puntarenas before returning to Herediano.
 In 2014, Cubero moved to England and signed for Blackpool.
 However, he would once again return to Herediano two years later.
 Cubero was briefly loaned to Alcoyano in Spain, before joining Alajuelense in 2018.
 He briefly returned to Puntarenas in 2023, before joining Sporting San José later that same year.
 A year later, Cubero joined Sarchí, the club which he owns, before retiring from professional football in 2025.

 After representing the Costa Rica U20 team, Cubero made his official debut for the senior team in 2010.
 He would represent Costa Rica at the 2011 Copa Centroamericana and the 2011 Copa América.
 Cubero was also part of the Costa Rica team that reached the quarter-finals of the 2014 FIFA World Cup.
 He later made appearances for the nation at the 2014 Copa Centroamericana and the 2015 CONCACAF Gold Cup.
 During Cubero's international career, he made 54 appearances and scored twice.

 Early life

 Cubero was born on 14 February 1987 in Sarchí in the department of Alajuela.
 The area where he spent most of his childhood was different from the city, as it is a small town with different customs.
 His parents and sister supported him from the beginning, and Cubero was clear about his desire to play football professionally, although his mother always recommended that he study to ensure a good future.
 In order to attend training in Heredia, Cubero had to travel on approximately three buses every day; the journey was very long, and he felt fear and insecure, but he still had the desire to participate in a top-flight club.
 He went through difficult times as his family had limited resources.
 Later, Cubero was given the opportunity to join Herediano's youth team Although he studied at a technical school in Sarchí, where time for training was scarce, he chose to study at night.
-His parents supported him in this decision, and Cubero continued with the sport,as long as he continued with his academic development.
+His parents supported him in this decision, and Cubero continued with the sport, as long as he continued with his academic development.